 DISHONORABLE MENTIONS II

 Here’s a song that I’m sure won’t be on anyone’s list.
 Just because We Don’t Talk Anymore is worse, it doesn’t mean that One Call Away isn’t bad.
 What’s there to say about this song that no one else has said?
 The instrumentation is bland, safe, and whitebread.
-Charlie’s singing sounds like a YouTube amateur doing a cover of one of his song, and then there’s the lyrics, which range from corny to just plain dumb.
+Charlie’s singing sounds like a YouTube amateur doing a cover of one of his songs, and then there’s the lyrics, which range from corny to just plain dumb.
 “Superman got nothing on me.”
 Do I even need to explain why that line is so stupid?
 One Call Away, one second away to various punchlines.